 Impact of Empty Homes

 For the community empty homes can mean that peoples perception of an area change for the worse.
 They fear that house prices will be effected and the fear of crime increases and for those living next door this can be extremely upsetting.

 For the owner leaving a home empty can be very costly.
 A house that is not lived in very quickly deteriorates; moisture and the elements can get in and do extensive damage.
 Pests such as rodents can go undetected and damage the fabric of the property.
 If the property is not secure vandalism, theft and squatters can become an issue.
 The costs of bringing the property back into use may escalate as a result of these and other problems and the relative depreciation in the value of a property can do the same.

 By bringing an empty home back into use the owner can make significant gains:

-- Reduced outgoings, e.g. no Council Tax to pay;
+- Reduced outgoings, for example, no Council Tax to pay

 When a property is shown to be having a seriously negative impact on the community and the owner is unwilling to take reasonable steps to cooperate formal action can be taken.